 Authorised to serve

-The second way is to be authorised to serve the British Methodist Church as a presbyter or deacon.
+Authorised to serve the British Methodist Church as a presbyter or deacon.
 [S.O.733]

-Such people are not treated exactly the same as a presbyter or deacon ordained by and in good standing and active relationship with the Conference:
+Such people are not treated exactly the same as a presbyter or deacon ordained by and in good standing and an active relationship with the Conference:

 - they share in some but not all of the same privileges and responsibilities